skx/chronicle2/README.md

 In an ideal would you should be able to migrate from previous Chronicle releases directly to this codebase, as the purpose and main operation is identical:

 * Blog entries are are still read from `data/`, unless you specify a different path via "`--input`".
-* We still assume `*.txt` are the blog entries, unless you specify `--pattern=*.blog`".
+* We still assume `*.txt` are the blog entries, unless you specify "`--pattern=*.blog`".
 * Blog entries are still built up of a header and the entry.
 * Entries are still parsed in HTML, Markdown, and Textile formats.

 However there are changes, and these largely relate to the templates, along with the implementation differences.

-As of Chronicle 5 the main script parse arguments, reads the blog posts, but the actual generation of your site is entirely plugin-based.
-The plugins are standard Perl modules located beneath the `Chronicle::Plugin` namespace, and although you don't need to know any of the details they can be ordered thanks to the use of [Module::Pluggable::Ordered](http://search.cpan.org/perldoc?Module%3A%3APluggable%3A%3AOrdered) class.
+As of Chronicle 5 the main script parses any command-line arguments, and reads the blog posts, but the actual generation of your site is entirely plugin-based.
+The plugins are standard Perl modules located beneath the `Chronicle::Plugin` name-space, and although you don't need to know any of the details they can be ordered thanks to the use of [Module::Pluggable::Ordered](http://search.cpan.org/perldoc?Module%3A%3APluggable%3A%3AOrdered) class.

 The template changes are a little more significant than I'd like, but happily these changes largely consist of new locations for things,